R worksheet: descriptive statistics

 hist() and the command truehist() from the MASS package show histograms.
 Here are the histograms: To use "truehist" you may first have to install the package MASS.
 You can do this in RStudio in the menu Tools, entry Install Packages.

 The first line sets the canvas up for plotting two things at once, next to one another: "par" is for setting general parameters for the system, "mfrow" for whatever reason is for setting up the plotting canvas with a given number of rows and columns, and c(1,2) says that we want one row with two columns, so two plots next to one another. par(mfrow = c(2,3)) would set up the plotting canvas for 6 plots: 2 rows of 3 columns each.
 And par(mfrow = c(1,1)) re-sets the canvas to just show one plot.

 Instead of plotting the overall distribution of the data as a histogram, which bins the data, you can also do a density plot, which does not bin the data and instead estimates a density curve at each point;

 boxplot() shows the first and third quartile as a box with the median as a line through the box.
 The whiskers extend 1.5 times the length of the box by default (though you can change that), and outliers further than that are shown as dots.

 The dative dataset is available in the package languageR.
-Once you have installed the package, you make it available using
+Once you have installed the package (again, using "Install packages" in the menu item "Tools" in RStudio), you make it available using

 The dative dataset is the extended version of the verbs dataset.
 Get an idea of what it contains using